 Staff are aware that violence can often peak in the house just before and after the children attend school, which includes travelling to and from school.

 Modern Slavery

 Modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
 Exploitation can take many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
-Staff are made aware of indicators of modern slavery and the impact on individuals and families and follow our child protection procedures set out in this policy.

 Female Genital Mutilation (FGM)